trainorsatwit/g05-intro-git-and-github-g05-intro-git-and-github-group-6/README.md

 House and Main class by Fabio Tran

-Check for key by Nilay
+Check for key by Nilay Patel